kenatiod/MUT/Understanding Machine Understanding.md

 Verification and validation serve several critical functions in this regard:

-1. Ensuring reliability and trustworthiness of MUTT results
+1. Ensuring reliability and trustworthiness of MUTT results:
     By subjecting the MUTT to rigorous testing and analysis, researchers can increase confidence that the results it produces are consistent, reproducible, and reflective of genuine understanding capabilities rather than artifacts of the evaluation process itself.
-2. Detecting and mitigating potential biases or errors
+2. Detecting and mitigating potential biases or errors:
     Careful verification and validation can help identify any systematic biases, confounding variables, or methodological errors that might skew MUTT results and lead to misleading conclusions about machine understanding.
-3. Establishing credibility and acceptance of the MUTT framework
+3. Establishing credibility and acceptance of the MUTT framework:
     For the MUTT to have a meaningful impact on the field of AI, it must be seen as a credible and well-validated tool by researchers, practitioners, and other stakeholders.
 Robust verification and validation processes are essential for building this trust and buy-in.

 ### 6.2 -- Verification Strategies